American Dream (shopping mall): American Dream (2011–2016)

 In September 2016, Triple Five Group announced that the indoor amusement park space would be occupied by Nickelodeon Universe, which would feature two world record-holding roller coasters.
 The TMNT Shellraiser, a Euro-Fighter, would hold the record for the steepest roller coaster drop at 121.5 degrees, and is based on a model seen at two other locations in the United States.
 The second coaster, a Spinning Coaster called The Shredder, consists of four-passenger cars that spin on a vertical axis as it progresses down the coaster's track, and is the world's tallest and longest free spinning coaster, at 1,600 feet.
 The water park is DreamWorks Water Park, which will feature attractions such as Shrek's Soggy Swamp, Kung Fu Panda Zone and Madagascar Rain Forest.
 The park's centerpiece will be the world's largest indoor wave pool, measuring 1.5 acres and holding 1.5 million gallons of water, and the world's second-tallest body slide, starting from a height of 142 feet and featuring a 50-foot free fall.
 The completed American Dream spans 3 million square feet and consists of 55 percent entertainment facilities and 45 percent retail locations.
 Planned entertainment venues included nightclubs, a 26-screen movie theater and 3,000-seat performing arts theater.
 The mall would house 450 retail shops, and more than 100 dining options, including approximately 20 full-service restaurants, a first-of-its kind kosher food hall, and a 38,000 square foot gourmet food court with 18 vendors and chef demonstrations operated by the youth-driven food and culture website Munchies.
 The project would also include a parking lot with 33,000 spaces, an on-site bus hub, and a train station.
 Triple Five projected 40 million people to visit the mall each year, half of whom would be drawn from the 62 million tourists who visit the tri-state area annually.

 Construction halts and resumes again (2016–2019)

 On December 22, 2016, work on the project stopped again.
-Financing from the 2016 bond issue was delayed until 2017.
-In May of that year, the developers secured $1.67 billion in construction financing from a syndicate led by JPMorgan Chase, and by the following month, work had resumed.
+Financing from the planned 2016 bond issue was delayed until 2017.
+In May of that year, the developers secured $1.67 billion in construction financing from a private lending syndicate led by JPMorgan Chase, and by the following month, work had resumed.